Achievable logoAchievable logo

 Answer: t=2 seconds (at the vertex)

-The key words “rate of change” refers to the derivative, which is also the slope of the tangent line.
-We’re looking for the point on the graph where the tangent line has a slope of 0, meaning it’s a horizontal line.
+The phrase “rate of change” refers to the derivative, which is also the slope of the tangent line.
+So we’re looking for the time when the tangent line has slope 0 (a horizontal tangent line).

-As you move along the downward-facing parabola h(t) from left to right, visualize the tangent lines: notice the slope of the tangent line starts off very positive (steep), becomes smaller, and eventually becomes 0 at the vertex.
+As you move along the downward-opening parabola h(t) from left to right, the slope of the tangent line starts positive, decreases, and becomes 0 at the vertex.

 1. A secant line connects 2 points and represents the average rate of change.